ManaanAnsari/Store_Zerodha_LiveData/README.md

 ### Deployment
-deploy it on heroku using given Prockfile
+deploy it on heroku using the given Prockfile

 #### Note
 for this to work change login redirect url in your kite app to your flask URL